 - After IRF partition, the loser devices block their ports.
 The white paper is curiously mum about the consequences of IRF partition.
 No wonder, IRF does the same thing as any other vendor – the losing part of the cluster blocks its ports following a partition.

-There might be something novel in the IRF technology that I’ve missed and that truly sets it apart from other vendors' solutions.
-If that’s the case, please chime in with your comments.
-For the moment, IRF looks like stacking-as-usual to me.
+There might be something novel in the IRF technology that truly sets it apart from other vendors’ solutions, but I haven’t found it.
+For the moment, IRF looks like stacking-as-usual to me; if I got it wrong, please chime in with your comments.